 Greensboro is a very small city located in the state of Georgia.
 With a population of 3,403 people and three constituent neighborhoods, Greensboro is the 198th largest community in Georgia.

 Because occupations involving physical labor dominate the local economy, Greensboro is generally considered to be a blue-collar town.
-35.16% of the Greensboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+37.54% of the Greensboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Greensboro is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Greensboro who work in office and administrative support (13.37%), teaching (9.07%), and sales jobs (6.28%).
+There are especially a lot of people living in Greensboro who work in office and administrative support (14.29%), sales jobs (7.07%), and maintenance occupations (7.07%).

-Greensboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Greensboro does not have a public transit system used by locals to get to and from work.

 Greensboro is an extremely ethnically-diverse city.
 The people who call Greensboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greensboro residents report their race to be Black or African-American, followed by White.
 Greensboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.09% of the city’s residents.
-Important ancestries of people in Greensboro include African, Irish, Italian, and German.
+People of Hispanic or Latino origin account for 20.79% of the city’s residents.
+Important ancestries of people in Greensboro include German, African, English, and Italian.

 The most common language spoken in Greensboro is English.
 Other important languages spoken here include Spanish and Other Asian languages.